 Creating file names, folders and hierarchies that are easily understood by new team members so they can find information quickly helps a lot throughout the process.

-Using 3D People models in ArchiCAD to populate building plans
+Using 3D People models in ArchiCAD to populate building and architecture plans

 People are extremely important.
 They help bring a project to life.
 Whenever I’m working on a project, I try to imagine the people who will be living there as I’m designing.
 I always try to find their Renderpeople “Doppelgängers” to include along with my custom made model.
 It’s one way to show the client that you care about them are are thinking of them specifically.